dinbandhukumar/Namaste-React/README.md

 ------------------------------------------------
 Coding -
 Set up all the tools in your laptop
-.VS Code
+--VS Code
-.Chrome
+--Chrome
-.Extensions of Chrome
+--Extensions of Chrome
 Create a new Git repo
 Build your first Hello World program using,
 Using just HTML